KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-CountDown by boazarad](https://github.com/boazarad/MMM-CountDown)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.

 ### [MMM-CountEvents by MMRIZE](https://github.com/MMRIZE/MMM-CountEvents)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.

 ### [MMM-CountUP by bibaldo](https://github.com/bibaldo/MMM-CountUP)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-CountUP.js`: Replace it with `MagicMirror²`.

 ### [MMM-CoupEscooters by bogomips](https://github.com/bogomips/MMM-CoupEscooters)